gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D42
+Today I read some bits of [@YDKJS](https://twitter.com/YDKJS) and did some functional programming exercises with the nodeschool Functional JavaScript workshop.

 ### R1D41
 Today I read a lot of [@YDKJS](https://twitter.com/YDKJS) as I didn't have my computer with me.
 But in the end I've managed to setup a netbook with git and vim and I had a chance to do some node.js exercises.